top of page

 Although the changes at Masonville Cove are incredible, the work of restoring and enhancing Masonville Cove continues to this day.
 Volunteers continue to make a difference at the Cove by participating in shoreline cleanups, and in 2018 Captain Trash Wheel arrived at Masonville Cove to help keep litter out of the Patapsco River.

-Today Masonville Cove is home to the nation's first Urban Wildlife Refuge Partnership, over 251 bird species (including Baltimore City's only pair of nesting bald eagles), and one world-class trash-eating machine.
+Today Masonville Cove is home to the nation's first Urban Wildlife Refuge Partnership, over 280 bird species (including Baltimore City's first returning pair of nesting bald eagles), and one world-class trash-eating machine.
 It serves an important role in education, community engagement, and outdoor recreation.

 bottom of page